-Here is a book that affirms that we are called to work and to do work.
-Productivity is not a sin—it is the attitudes behind our work that can be our undoing.
+We are all called to do work, Fadling affirms, and productivity is not a sin—it is the attitudes behind our work that can be our undoing.
 So how do we find balance between our sense of calling and the call to rest?
 An Unhurried Life offers a way.
 This revised edition, now in hardcover, includes a new five-session group guide and appendix with suggestions for five-minute retreats.

 "Alan Fadling has written a magnificent book that is timely and enduring.
 It may even become a spiritual classic. . . .
 In reading his profound, accessible and challenging words, I became deeply aware of God's gentle invitation to a fuller, less hurried life in the imitation of Christ.
 As you pick up this book, I urge you to slow, read, savor and be changed in companionship with your unhurried Savior."